1. Who can be admitted into the Training Centers?

 11. What if I experience drug/alcohol withdrawal following my admission into the program?

-Appalachian Teen Challenge is not a medical treatment center.
-Therefore, if you feel you will experience withdrawal from drugs or alcohol, you may consider checking into a detox facility prior to your admission here.
+Northern Appalachian Teen Challenge is not a medical treatment center.
+Therefore, if you feel you will experience withdrawal from drugs or alcohol, you may consider checking into a detox facility prior to your admission.

-In the event a student does encounter severe withdrawal after being admitted into Appalachian Teen Challenge, he is transported to a local hospital for treatment of the withdrawals.
+In the event a student does encounter severe withdrawal after being admitted into Northern Appalachian Teen Challenge, she is transported to a local hospital for treatment of the withdrawals.

-12. Will I learn a vocational trade at Appalachian Teen Challenge?
+12. Will I learn a vocational trade at Northern Appalachian Teen Challenge?

 It is not our goal to teach you a vocational trade but to teach you appropriate ethical work habits.